Azure-Samples/ms-identity-javascript-nodejs-tutorial/2-Authorization/1-call-graph/README.md

 1. Find the key `redirectUri` and replace the existing value with the Redirect URI for `msal-node-webapp`. (by default `http://localhost:4000/redirect`).
 1. Find the key `postLogoutRedirectUri` and replace the existing value with the base address of `msal-node-webapp` (by default `http://localhost:4000/`).

+> :information_source: For `redirectUri` and `postLogoutRedirectUri`, you can simply enter the path component of the URI instead of the full URI.
+This may come in handy in deployment scenarios.

 The rest of the **key-value** pairs are for resources/APIs that you would like to call.
 They are set as **default**, but you can modify them as you wish:

 ```json